-I did my 93 3.8, that was 4 steps up to 59,, new bolts must always be used due to stretching.. here's out of my Ford book:
+I did my 1993 3.8, that was four steps up to 59.
+New bolts must always be used due to stretching.
+Here it is out of my Ford book:

 Always use new cylinder head bolts to ensure a leak-tight assembly.
 Torque retention with used bolts can vary, which may result in coolant or compression leakage at the cylinder head mating surface area.